“But, mom!” the living-back-at-home daughter protested. “You have to TELL me these things.”

 8. I’d show them where the cleaning supplies are kept.
 Where the car keys are hung.
 And where the closest Ben & Jerry’s is.
 Just in case they wanted to pick up some Mint Chocolate Chip ice cream for someone they love.

 9. I’d explain the importance of keeping the inside shower curtain in and keeping the outside curtain out.
-That there’s a direct correlation between round-the-clock air conditioning and over-the-top electric bills.
+There’s a direct correlation between round-the-clock air conditioning and over-the-top electric bills.
 That paid-for car insurance, and cell phones, are not God-given rights.

-10. I would teach my children that texting to say “I’m alive” with aforementioned paid-for-by-parent cell phone (because a family plan is so much cheaper) is kind.
-That saying “Thanks for all you do, Mumsie,” is sweet.
+10. I would teach my children that texting to say “I’m alive” with the aforementioned paid-for-by-parent cell phone (because a family plan is so much cheaper) is kind.
+That saying, “Thanks for all you do, Mumsie,” is sweet.
 That answering a direct question with a blank stare is not.

-If I had it to do over, I’d do it all much differently.
+I’d do it much differently if I had it to do over.
 I’d be stricter.
 I’d be stronger.
 I’d do what my friend Barbara tells me to do every time she sees me.
-I’d charge rent.
-From middle school on.
+I’d charge rent starting in middle school.

 And that’s when I laugh.